-Butternut squash is one of the most popular winter-squash vegetables.
-Butternuts are annual long trailing vines.
-This squash is usually cultivated under warmer climates of South and Central American regions for their edible fruits, flowers, as well as seeds.
+Butternut squash is one of the most popular winter squash vegetables.
+Butternuts grow on an annual, long trailing vine.
+This variety of squash is widely cultivated under warmer climates of South and Central America for its edible fruits, blossoms (flowers), as well as seeds.

 Botanically, it belongs to the Cucurbitaceae family of field pumpkins; probably originated in the Central American region.
-Oftentimes in the markets, butternut may be identified as a large pear-shaped, golden-yellow pumpkin instead of squash.
+In the markets, they are often identified as giant pear-shaped, golden-yellow pumpkins instead of squash.

 Scientific name: Cucurbita morschata.

 Butternut, in fact, is the most common winter squash vegetable.
 It is monoecious (separate male and female flowers appear on the same plant) as in pumpkins.
 Honeybees help in pollination and productive fruiting.

 Butternut is a big-sized fruit featuring an elongated, thick neck that is attached to a pear-shaped, broad lower base.
 Its external surface has smooth ribbed skin.
 Even so, the butternut varies widely in its shape and size with individual fruit weighing up to 15 kilos.

 On its interior, its flesh is golden-yellow to orange depending on the extent of carotene pigments in its flesh.
 A cross-section at the lower bulge reveals a central hollow cavity filled with a mesh-like network of mucilaginous fibers interspersed with flat elliptical seeds.
 The seeds are similar to that of Pepita (pumpkin seeds).

 Butternut squash seeds are nutritious and contain 35-40% oil, and 30% protein.
 In Argentina, the whole crop is also grown to feed livestock.